seed-rs/seed/examples/el_key/README.md

 Result must be same as with element keys.

-#### Without element keys an empty noedes
+#### Without element keys an empty nodes

 Both `Use element keys` and `Use empty nodes` is unchecked.

-All elements with same tag and namespace are updated in-place.
+All the elements with the same tag and namespace are updated in-place.

 If there are fewer old elements than new ones, then the elements are added to the end.
 If there are more old elements than new ones, then the elements are removed from the end.